ON THE RADAR

 Evaluating runners using official ratings has arguably been more productive, as seven winners in the past decade - Black Apalachi (138), Hello Bud (133 and 130), West End Rocker (137), Chance Du Roy (135), Oscar Time (136) and Highland Lodge (132) - had ratings in the 130s.

 The remaining three - Eurotrek (147), Mr Pointment (146) and Vic Venturi (148) - raced with marks in the high 140s and, perhaps significantly, the first two of those were trained by Paul Nicholls.

 Nicholls, along with the late Dessie Hughes (Black Apalachi and Vic Venturi) and Nigel Twiston-Davies (thanks to dual scorer Hello Bud), has the event's best training record in the past decade.

 BIG RACE FOCUS

-(ranked in order of rating achieved by 18/11/16)
+(ranked in order of ratings achieved by 29 November 2016)

 |Rank||Name (age) (gender)||Trainer (country)||Rating|

 |2)||Un de Sceaux (8) (gelding)||W Mullins (Ireland)||165|

 |3)||God's Own (8) (gelding)||T George (GB)||164|